JobJPJoseph/Todo-List-app/README.md

 ### Purges Linked List
     Originally this is a property of the List class.
 This property will represents a linked list of items that were removed from the array.

+    The list properties we must have is: head, tail, length

+### Purges Linked List Node
+    The properties we must have is: value, and next, prev

 ### List
     There are going to be a significant change to the List class.
 We could try to make a linked list out of List.purges or we can add another property.
 Or we could do both.